clintwebb/librisp/docs/versions/4.02.00/readme.txt

 History:
  2017.05.05 - Merged in 'feature-version' because development of 'feature-bufferevents' requires it.
  2017.05.31 - Merged in 'feature-bufferevents'.
 This is needed for the secure-stream work that is the primary focus of this release.
+ 2017.06.02 - Updated 'feature-bufferevents' which has some bugfixes.